Madison, Connecticut: Government

 Madison was once overwhelmingly Republican in federal elections.
 In 1924, a strong year for the GOP, town voters gave 85.83% to Republican Calvin Coolidge.
 The town voted against Franklin Delano Roosevelt in each of his successful campaigns.

 Even in 1964, a strong Democratic year, the town gave Barry Goldwater 1,605 votes against Lyndon Johnson with 1,470 votes.

 However, Madison residents have delivered Democratic wins in recent years.
 In the 2008 presidential election, Democrat Barack Obama received 55.78% of the vote in Madison, winning against Republican John McCain with 43.25%.
-In 2016, voters gave Democrat Hillary Clinton 54.5% of the vote, while Republican opponent Donald Trump won 41.3% In 2020, voters gave Democrat Joe Biden 53% of the vote, while Republican Donald Trump received only 37.3%.
+This was the first time that the town had ever voted for a Democrat for president.
+In 2016, voters gave Democrat Hillary Clinton 54.5% of the vote, while Republican opponent Donald Trump won 41.3% Madison had more registered Democrats than Republicans for the first time in 2019.
+In 2020, voters gave Democrat Joe Biden 53% of the vote, while Trump received only 37.3%.
+Democrat Kamala Harris won the town with 61.4% of the vote in 2024.

 Education

 Madison Public Schools serve grades K–12 and include Ryerson Elementary School, Jeffery Elementary School, Brown Middle School, Polson Middle School, and Daniel Hand High School.

-Private elementary schools in Madison include Our Lady of Mercy Preparatory Academy, The Country School, and Grove School.
+Private schools in Madison include Our Lady of Mercy Preparatory Academy, The Country School, and Grove School.

 Infrastructure

 Transportation

-Major roads in Madison include Interstate 95, U.S. Route 1, and state highway Routes 79 and 80.
+Major roads in Madison include I-95, US 1, and state highway Routes 79 and 80.

-The Madison train station is served by the Shore Line East commuter railroad, with service to New Haven's Union Station to the west and the Old Saybrook train station to the east, facilitating connections to the MTA's Metro-North Railroad and to Amtrak's Northeast Regional and Acela Express services.
+Madison train station is served by the Shore Line East commuter railroad, with service to New Haven's Union Station to the west and the Old Saybrook train station to the east, facilitating connections to the MTA's Metro-North Railroad and to Amtrak's Northeast Regional and Acela Express services.

-9 Town Transit routes 641 and 645 provide public bus service between Madison Center and Old Saybrook and Middletown, respectively, along U.S. Route 1.
-From June 20, 2021, to September 6, 2021, 9 Town Transit also operated the Madison Shuttle, providing service between Madison Park and Ride and Hammonasset Beach.
+River Valley Transit's routes 641 and 645 provide public bus service between Madison Center and Old Saybrook and Middletown, respectively, along U.S. Route 1.
+From June 20, 2021, to September 6, 2021, 9 Town Transit now River Valley Transit also operated the Madison Shuttle, providing service between Madison Park and Ride and Hammonasset Beach.
 CT Transit's route 201 bus connects Madison Center to New Haven.

+Beginning in June 2024.
+River Valley Transit started a new service called XtraMile.
+Operating in Madison and Guilford, Connecticut.
+This is a form of microtransit sponsored by Via Transportation.
+In collaboration with the towns of Madison and Guilford.

 From 1931 to 2007, Madison was served by Griswold Airport.